IntersectMBO/plutus/docs/extended-utxo/README.md

 1. it’s value and
 2. (the hash of) a validator script.

-We extend this to include a second (hash of a) script, which we call the *data script*.
+We extend this to include a second script, which we call the *data script*.
 This second script is a Plutus Core expression, just like the validator script.
 However, the requirements on its type are different.
 The type of the data script can be any monomorphic type.

 ## Extension to validator scripts
 An extended validator script expects four arguments: